Ergodic Exploration using Tensor Train: Applications in Insertion Tasks: Motivation and Related Work

 \subsection{Ergodic Control}

-Ergodic control was originally proposed by \cite{mezic} in the form of a feedback control law designed for multi-agent systems, with an objective defined so that the agents trajectories cover a reference probability distribution.
+A solution to ergodic control was originally proposed by \cite{mezic} using Spectral Multiscale Coverage (SMC) in the form of a feedback control law designed for multi-agent systems, with an objective defined so that the agents trajectories cover a reference probability distribution.
 Here, the system considered is a point-mass system.
 The control policy is obtained by solving an optimization problem with an ergodic metric as the cost function (see Section \ref{erg_define}).
 The ergodic metric compares the Fourier series coefficients associated to the spatial reference distribution and the trajectory evolution of the system.

 Although other possible choices of basis functions would be interesting to investigate (e.g. wavelets), the Fourier transform holds essential properties that are relevant to the considered problem.
 In \cite{Calinon19MM}, we discuss the use of Fourier series within ergodic control, including their links to cosine basis functions, and their properties for reference distributions in the form of mixtures of Gaussians.